Neutrinoless double beta decay rates in the presence of light sterile neutrinos: Introduction

 While the effect of sterile neutrinos on $0\nu\beta\beta$ rates have been studied before \cite{Blennow:2010th,Mitra:2011qr,Li:2011ss,deGouvea:2011zz,Faessler:2014kka,Barea:2015zfa,Giunti:2015kza,Asaka:2005pn,Asaka:2011pb,Asaka:2013jfa,Asaka:2016zib}, these works only consider a subset of the leading contributions.
 In fact, they effectively replace the usual massless neutrino propagator, $1/\mathbf k^{\,2}$, valid for three active neutrinos, by a massive neutrino propagator, $1/(\mathbf k^{\,2} + M^2)$, to describe the $\nu_R$ contributions.
 The resulting LNV potential is then inserted into nuclear many-body computations.
 While these contributions are relevant, because of the interplay between $M$, the mass scale of quantum chromodynamics (QCD), $\Lambda_\chi$, and the typical scales of nuclear physics, they only capture one part of the full $M$ dependence of the $0\nu\beta\beta$ amplitude.
 The full $M$-dependence involves several new effects which, in turn, require new nonperturbative input from lattice QCD (LQCD) or from models of the strong interaction, and the calculation of new sets of nuclear matrix elements.
 In what follows, we dissect these contributions using effective field theory (EFT) techniques and determine their scaling with $M$.
 This allows us to understand the $M$ dependence of numerical NME computations and describe $0\nu\bt\bt$ rates for a wide range of neutrino masses, from $M\ll m_\pi^2/\Lambda_\chi$ to $M\gg \Lambda_\chi$.

 Considering the great appeal of the $\nu$SM, due to its minimality and the potential resolution of major SM problems, it is important to obtain state-of-the-art predictions for key observables such as $0\nu\beta\beta$ rates.
 The main purpose of this work is a complete calculation of the $0\nu\beta\beta$ amplitude as function of (sterile) neutrino masses and mixing angles.
-A shorter version of this work was recently published in Ref.~\cite{Dekens:2023iyc} and here we provide more details on the power counting and the EFT framework, as well as the computation of the NMEs and related uncertainties.
-In addition, we present results for an additional nucleus and apply our results to explicit scenarios with two $\nu_R$ fields.
+A shorter version of this work was recently published in Ref.~\cite{Dekens:2023iyc} which only presented the main result in the form of a parametrization of the $0\nu\beta\beta$ amplitude as a function of the sterile neutrino mass.
+In this work, we present the theoretical foundations of this result.
+In particular, we discuss in depth the EFT power counting in the various regimes of sterile neutrino masses and show how the respective neutrino modes (hard, potential, ultrasoft, soft, and perturbative) contribute at which order in the power counting.
+In addition, we perform nuclear shell model calculations of the required NMEs for ${}^{136}$Xe and ${}^{76}$Ge to incorporate the ultrasoft modes and, for the first time, compute their effects on $0\nu\beta\beta$ decay rate for the standard mechanism through the exchange of three light Majorana neutrinos.
+The ultrasoft modes become much more important for models with light sterile neutrinos and we discuss the phenomenological for various models, including the minimal $3+2$ model.
+This paper is organized as follows.
 After discussing the general setup in Sec.~\ref{setup} we derive the $0\nu\beta\beta$ amplitude as a function of $M$ in Sec.~\ref{Sec:contr}.
 Our expressions involve several (new) hadronic and nuclear matrix elements and we discuss their sizes and uncertainties in Sec.~\ref{sec:LECsNMEs}.
 We then apply our results to several models of phenomenological interest in Sec.~\ref{sec:pheno} and conclude in Sec.~\ref{sec:conclusion}.